 Suzy is Chairman and CEO of Lion Brothers, and is a passionate Entrepreneur, Board Director, Corporate Advisor and Public Sector leader.
 She brings an expertise in strategy, digital manufacturing, innovation and entrepreneurship.
 Over her twenty five + years at Lion, has transitioned Lion from one of America’s first embroidery companies into a leading material science and innovation company within the global apparel industry.
 Suzy has been an advisor to several of our manufacturing focused spin out companies.

 Professor of Ophthalmology and Director of the Johns Hopkins Center for Nanomedicine

-Justin Hanes is the Lewis J. Ort Endowed Professor of Ophthalmology and Director of the Center for Nanomedicine at the Johns Hopkins University, where he also holds faculty appointments in the departments of Biomedical Engineering, Chemical & Biomolecular Engineering, Environmental Health Sciences, Neurosurgery, Oncology, and Pharmacology & Molecular Sciences.
+Justin Hanes is the Lewis J. Ort Endowed Professor of Ophthalmology and Director of the Center for Nanomedicine at the Johns Hopkins University, where he also holds faculty appointments in the departments of Biomedical Engineering, Chemical & Biomolecular Engineering, Neurosurgery, Oncology, and Pharmacology and Molecular Sciences.
 He is an inventor on more than 125 patents and patent applications focused in the area of advanced delivery systems that make drugs safer and more effective.
-Companies launched based on these patents include Advanced Inhalation Research (acquired by Alkermes), Civitas Therapeutics (acquired by Acorda Therapeutics), Kala Pharmaceuticals (IPO), and GrayBug Vision.
+Companies launched based on these patents include Advanced Inhalation Research (acquired by Alkermes), Civitas Therapeutics (acquired by Acorda Therapeutics), Kala Pharmaceuticals (IPO), and GrayBug Vision (IPO).
 Justin has been an advisor and mentor to numerous Johns Hopkins faculty members and startups.